Monsters vs. Aliens: Plot

-In Modesto, California, Susan Murphy prepares for her wedding to weatherman Derek Dietl, who switches their honeymoon in Paris, France to Fresno for a career opportunity.
-Just before the ceremony, a meteorite from a destroyed planet lands on her.
-She initially appears unharmed but, during the ceremony, energy she absorbed from the meteorite causes her to grow 49 feet 11 inches tall, accidentally destroying the church.
+In Modesto, California, Susan Murphy prepares for her wedding to weatherman Derek Dietl, who switches their honeymoon in Paris, France to Fresno, California for a career opportunity.
+However, just before the ceremony, a meteorite from a destroyed planet hits her.
+Susan initially appears unharmed, but during the ceremony, the energy that she absorbed from the meteorite causes her to grow 50 feet and 10 inches(15.49m) tall, accidentally destroying the church.
 A U.S. military detachment quickly arrives to tranquilize and capture her.
 Susan awakens in a top-secret government facility for monsters, where she meets General W.R.
-Monger, the 89-year-old Army officer in charge of the facility, and her fellow inmates: Dr. Herbert Cockroach Ph.D., a scientist turned human-cockroach hybrid; B.O.B.
-(Benzoate Ostylezene Bicarbonate), a live, brainless, indestructible gelatinous mass of blue goo; the Missing Link, a prehistoric 20,000-year-old fish-ape hybrid; and Insectosaurus, a 350-foot-tall bug mutated by nuclear radiation.
+Monger, the 89-year-old U.S. Army officer in charge of the facility, and her fellow inmates: Dr. Herbert Cockroach Ph.D., a human-cockroach hybrid scientist; B.O.B.
+(Benzoate Ostylezene Bicarbonate), a brainless, indestructible gelatinous mass of blue goo; the Missing Link, a prehistoric 20,000-year-old fish-ape hybrid; and Insectosaurus, a 350-feet(106.68m) tall bug mutated by nuclear radiation.
 Susan is renamed "Ginormica" by the government and is forbidden any contact with her friends and family.

-Meanwhile, faraway on his mysterious spaceship, a squid-like extraterrestrial overlord named Gallaxhar is alerted to the presence of "Quantonium", a powerful substance, on Earth; he sends a gigantic robotic retrieval alien probe.
+Meanwhile, faraway on a mysterious spaceship, a squid-like extraterrestrial alien overlord named Gallaxhar is alerted to the presence of "Quantonium", a powerful substance, on Earth; he sends a gigantic robotic retrieval alien probe.
 When it lands, the unintelligent President of the United States, President Hathaway, who is also Monger's boss, attempts first contact by playing "Axel F" on a keyboard, but the machine simply goes on a destructive attack straight towards San Francisco, unaffected by the military's attempts to destroy it.
 Monger convinces Hathaway to grant the monsters their freedom if they can stop the robot.
 In San Francisco, the probe detects the Quantonium within Ginormica's body and targets her.
-The monsters finally manage to destroy it at the Golden Gate Bridge by using parts of the bridge itself, so the government sets them free.
+The monsters manage to destroy the probe at the Golden Gate Bridge by using parts of the bridge, so that the government sets them free.